Doctor Syn: Publication history

 Note: the "first" book, Doctor Syn, is actually the final story chronologically; the others proceed in published sequence.

 An expanded version of Doctor Syn Returns titled The Scarecrow Rides was published for the U.S. market by The Dial Press in 1935; years later in 2013 it was re-printed in paperback by Black Curtain Press.
 (ISBN 978-1627554459).

 In 1960, American author William Buchanan reworked Thorndike's Further Adventures of Doctor Syn under the title Christopher Syn (New York, Abelard Schuman), giving Thorndike co-authorship credit; this version provides a different conclusion and some conflation, renaming and even removal of the supporting characters.
-Christopher Syn became the basis for the 1962 Disney production (see below); there was also a novelization of the Disney theatrical version titled Doctor Syn, Alias the Scarecrow written by Vic Crume.
+Christopher Syn became the basis for the 1962 Disney production; there was also a novelization of the Disney theatrical version titled Doctor Syn, Alias the Scarecrow written by Vic Crume.

 In other media

 Films

 Three film adaptations have been made of Dr. Syn's exploits.

 Doctor Syn (1937)

 The first, Doctor Syn (1937), starred the actor George Arliss in the title role and was his last film.